DevExCodeHub/predict-chronic-kidney-disease/README.md

 * Make sure a cloud storage instance exists, or add a new **IBM Cloud Object Storage** instance by clicking on Add under Select storage service.

 ![](https://user-images.githubusercontent.com/20974667/48709557-da421680-ec16-11e8-8c07-c90b29db12e2.png)

+### Add the dataset to the project from Community

+### Create SPSS Modeler Flow:
+Give a name and description to the flow and select the IBM SPSS Modeler runtime.

+## Nodes In IBM SPSS Modeler Flow:

+Before starting with the analysis, let’s have a look at different node options available in SPSS Modeler Flow.

+On left side panel (Nodes Palette) you can see different types of nodes available for you to use while working on your data.
+There are six types of node categories:

+    Record Operations: As the name suggests, you can use them to perform operations such as selecting, appending, sorting on the record (row) level.
+    Field Operations: These nodes are helpful in the data preparation phase.
+You can filter data, rename features, and choose the type of your attributes.
+    Graphs: Nodes in this section will help you with basic data exploration and understanding distribution or relationship between features.
+    Modeling: These nodes provide different modeling algorithms for different types of problems.
+    Outputs: These nodes are helpful in understanding your data and model.
+You can display results in table format or get a report on evaluation parameters of your model.
+    Export: After processing and modeling, this node will help you export data from the flow editor to your DSX project.